Skip to main content

 • You can also defend the position of an existing pool by clicking on "Set pre-round percentage".

-Now that you’ve modelled your round let Ledgy do the hard maths! 🦾
+Now that you've modeled your round, let Ledgy handle the calculations! 🦾

 Above the calculations, you will find the updated details on the following: